ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/zero-wing-relationships.rst

 	{/teams}

 Notice, the tag name ``teams`` is the same as our relationship field name in the Seasons channel.
-This is a relationship tag.
+This is a Relationship tag.
 It works very similarly to the ``channel:entries`` tag.
 It will loop over the entries you have assigned to the ``teams`` field on the publish page and use them to replace the variables contained.